-Now press Edit candidate points so you can see which combinations Design-Expert starts with, from which only an optimal subset will be chosen.
+Now press Edit candidate points so you can see which combinations the program starts with, from which only an optimal subset will be chosen.
 A pop-up screen appears.
 Press Calculate points to see if the point selection produces more than the minimum needed to fit the selected model.

 Press OK, then press Next.
 Enter response Name and Units as shown below.

 Press Finish.
-A warning may alert you Design-Expert is preserving a balanced design for you, which causes a slight loss in optimality.
+A warning may alert you the program is preserving a balanced design for you, which causes a slight loss in optimality.